milonmaze/privacy-terms-observatory/www.redditinc.com/policies/privacy-policy.md

 January 10, 2020
 June 8, 2018
 December 12, 2017
-We've updated our Privacy Policy.
-Please take a look before the changes take effect on December 15, 2022.
-This page is the updated Privacy Policy; for the version effective until December 15, 2022, click here.
 Reddit Privacy Policy
 Effective December 15, 2022.
 Last Revised November 15, 2022.